-There are 4 030 km of railway lines in operation on the territory of the Republic of Bulgaria (2017), of which 282 km are in the cross-border area.
+There are 4 030 km of railway lines in operation on the territory of Bulgaria (2020), of which 282 km are in the cross-border area.
 The TEN-T network includes the following main lines of the national railway infrastructure passing through the CB region:

-- Railway line 5 Sofia Vladaya Radomir Dupnitsa Kulata (border with Greece). - Railway line 6 Voluyak-Razmenna-Batanovtsi and Radomir-Gyueshevo (border with the Republic of North Macedonia).
+- Railway line 5 Sofia Vladaya Radomir Dupnitsa Kulata (border with Greece). - Railway line 6 Voluyak-Razmenna-Batanovtsi and Radomir-Gyueshevo (border with North Macedonia).